 Election of auditors and remuneration

 The accounting firm Ernst & Young AB was re-elected as auditor, with Staffan Landén as the auditor-in-charge.
 The AGM decided that the fee for the auditor’s work shall be paid as per approved invoice.

-The AGM decided that the Swedish State’s ownership policy, including the government’s guidelines for external reporting in state-owned companies and the government’s guidelines for remuneration and terms of employment for senior executives in state-owned companies, will apply for Vattenfall AB.
+The AGM decided that the Swedish government’s principles for corporate governance in state-owned companies, for external reporting in state-owned companies as well as for terms of employment for senior executives in state-owned companies, will apply for Vattenfall AB.

 For further information, please contact:

 Vattenfall’s Press Office, telephone: +46 (0)8 739 50 10, email: firstname.lastname@example.org